MangelMaxime/Nacara/docs/content/plugins/literate/index.md

 ```

 Nothing is run: a page that documents `deleteEverything ()` should not delete everything.
 Checking
-is skipped while you watch, because starting a compiler on every save would be felt and your editor
+is skipped while you watch, since it starts a compiler per file.
+Set `TypeCheck = false` to turn it
-already tells you.
-Set `TypeCheck = false` to turn it off entirely.
+off entirely.

 ## Options